firesurfer/rclcs/README.md

 * Publish and recieve a  message (nested types might be a bit buggy at the moment)
 	* Arrays will work soon without any patches to the rmw (See: https://github.com/eProsima/ROS-RMW-Fast-RTPS-cpp/pull/45)
 * Generate code for messages
+* Setting qos profile for subscription and publisher

 For a list of currently supported types see: [supported types](doc/SupportedTypes.md) For further understanding of the what is happeding behind the scenes see [memory handling](/doc/MemoryHandling.md)

 ## What doesn't work at the moment
+(And I know that it doesn't work)

 * String arrays
-* Fixed Arrays - Coming soon
+* Fixed Arrays - Coming soon (probably)
-* Everything else
 * Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs)

 ## What is critical at the moment